 SA = Address of the sector to be erased or verified.
-Address bits A17-A13 uniquely select any sector.
+Address bits A16-A12 uniquely select any sector.

 - 1. See Table 1 for descriptions of bus operations. - 2.
 All values are in hexadecimal. - 3.
-Except when reading array or autoselect data, all bus cycles are write operations. - Address bits A17-A11 are don't care for unlock and command cycles, except when PA or SA is required. - No unlock or command cycles required when device is in read mode. - The Reset command is required to return to the read mode when the device is in the autoselect mode or if DQ5 goes high. - 7.
+Except when reading array or autoselect data, all bus cycles are write operations. - 4.
+Address bits A16-A11 are don't care for unlock and command cycles, unless SA or PA required. - No unlock or command cycles required when device is in read mode. - The Reset command is required to return to the read mode when the device is in the autoselect mode or if DQ5 goes high. - 7.
 The fourth cycle of the autoselect command sequence is a read cycle.

-- The data is 00h for an unprotected sector and 01h for a protected sector. - 9.
+- The data is 00h for an unprotected sector and 01h for a protected sector.
+The complete bus address in the fourth cycle is composed of the sector address (A16-A12), A1 = 1, and A0 = 0. - 9.
+The Unlock Bypass command is required prior to the Unlock Bypass Program command. - The Unlock Bypass Reset command is required to return to reading array data when the device is in the Unlock Bypass mode. - 11.
 The system may read and program functions in nonerasing sectors, or enter the autoselect mode, when in the Erase Suspend mode.
-The Erase Suspend command is valid only during a sector erase operation. - 10.
+The Erase Suspend command is valid only during a sector erase operation. - 12.
 The Erase Resume command is valid only during the Erase Suspend mode.